DesislavaNaydenova/RPS_Game.01/README.md

 #### HTML

-No errors were returned when passing through the official W3C validator.
+Got warning when passing through the official W3C validator, that the use of sections wasn't appropriate due to lack of headings.
+So all the sections were changed to div.

 ![HTML Validator](assets/images/html_validator.png)

 #### CSS

-No errors were found when passing through the official (Jigsaw) validator.
+No errors were found when passing through the official (W3C) validator.

 ![CSS Validator](assets/images/css_validator.png)

+#### JSHint

+JSHint was throwing up some warnings that were irrelevant, most of which I fixed.
+For example:

+8. Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (userInput, button, getComputerMove, compareMoves, changeImg)
+13. Missing semicolon.
+15. Unnecessary semicolon.
+20.	'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).

 ### Lighthouse
 The choosen colours and fontare easy to read and accessible by running it through Lighthouse in Devtools